MTank76/Task-Master/README.md

 - **Add Task:** Click on "Add Task" to create a new task, set a deadline, and assign a priority level.
 - **Edit Task:** Modify existing tasks by selecting them from the list.
 - **View Tasks:** Use the customizable views to see tasks by day, week, or project.
-- **Progress Tracking:** Monitor the progress of your tasks with visual indicators.

 ## Contributing

 If you'd like to contribute to Task Master, please fork the repository and submit a pull request with your changes.
 For bug reports or feature requests, open an issue on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.